Hasatori/Testspector/README.md

 * [Google translated documantion in english](https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/Hasatori/Testspector/blob/master/doc/Practices.md)
 * ![Original documantation in czech](./doc/Practices.md)

-I am currently working on translation in the meantime please use the translation from google.
+I am currently working on translation.
+In the meantime please use the translation from google.
 ### Architecture
 Architecture of the plugin was designed in a way that it supports implementation for any unit testing framework that is currently supported by IntelliJ IDEA platform.
 With architecture it is same case as with the best practices documentation.
 I copied it from my master thesis, only UML diagrams are in
 * [Google translated architecture in english](https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/Hasatori/Testspector/blob/master/doc/Architecture.md)
 * ![Architecture description in czech](./doc/Architecture.md)

+I am currently working on translation.
+In the meantime please use the translation from google.

 Current version of the plugin supports checking of the following 7 best practices for ![JUnit 5](https://junit.org/junit5) and ![JUnit 4](https://junit.org/junit4):